Cholle13/Pokemon-Go/StoryLine.md

 # StoryLine

+You've finally been granted your Pokémon Trainer's license.
+Now, it's time to head out to become the world's greatest Pokémon Trainer.
+It's going to take all you've got to collect 15 Pokémon in this region.
+Catch monsters like the shockingly-cute Pikachu.

 (this is probably going to be really bad so make edits pls.)

 Booth      : Hello there!
 Welcome to the world of POKEMON!
 My name is DR.Booth!